nickbrandt/GitLab/doc/ci/yaml/README.md

 >   including predefined, secure variables and `.gitlab-ci.yml` [`variables`](#variables).
 >   You however can't use variables defined under `script`.

-This is an optional value that when set, it exposes buttons in various places in GitLab which when clicked take you to the defined URL.
+This optional value exposes buttons that take you to the defined URL

-In the example below, if the job finishes successfully, it will create buttons in the merge requests and in the environments/deployments pages which will point to `https://prod.example.com`.
+In this example, if the job finishes successfully, it creates buttons in the merge requests and in the environments/deployments pages that point to `https://prod.example.com`.

 ```yaml